receptron/graphai/docs/Paper.md

 7. "sortedChunks" node: This node sorts chunks using the similarities as the sort key, putting more similar chunks to the top.
 8. "referenceText" node: This node generate a reference text by concatenate sorted chunks up to the token limit (5000, which is specified in the "params" property).
 9. "prompt" node: This node generates a prompt using the specified template, using the data from "source" node and "referenceText" node.
-10. "query" node: This node sends the output from "prompt" node to OpenAI's "chatCompletion" API using "slashGPTAgent".
+10. "query" node: This node sends the output from "prompt" node to OpenAI's "chatCompletion" API using "openAIAgent".

 ```mermaid
 flowchart TD